6 Things You and Your Board Should Know About Nonprofit Accounting

 Type of Relationship.
 Are there written contracts or employee type benefits (i.e. pension plan, insurance, vacation, pay, etc.)?

 5. That internal controls matter

 Internal controls are one of the most important accounting functions you can have.
 They prevent fraud and safeguard against errors.
-In “Do you have proper internal controls,” Nancy Church delineates the controls your organization needs to succeed.

 6. A “nonprofit” is still a business